hariadiny-mantovam/hariadiny-mantovam/README.md

 My name is Hariadiny.

- I'm a student of systems development analysis and I started learning about front-end a few months ago.  👾👾👾
+I started learning about front-end a few months ago.  👾👾👾

 I'm increasingly confident and excited about my learning, and I hope to be able to contribute to my efforts in the future! 🚀✨